ersanchez/notes/autofs.md

 * `/etc/auto.master` - this is the configuration file for `autofs`
 * `/etc/auto.nfs` - this map file will contain our list of (Note: you can name this whatever you want)
-    * mount points
+    * mount points on our client
-    * location where we want to mount them
+    * server NFS shares that we want autofs to mount on our client

+### Edit `/etc/auto.master`

 Let's edit `/etc/auto.master` first.